 Under Round 2, this program is open to New Hampshire non-profit entities that operate youth or young adult shelters housing individuals aged 18 to 25, or are such entities that provide transitional housing for young adults that are recognized by the New Hampshire Department of Health and Human Services (DHHS) and currently licensed by DHHS to provide youth treatment in a residential setting.

 An applicant that is currently licensed (in good standing) by DHHS to provide youth treatment in a residential setting must also hold one of the following residential based child care program license types with DHHS:

 Additionally, an applicant must be registered with the New Hampshire Charitable Trusts Unit of the Department of Justice.

-Only one award for eligible expenses will be issued to eligible entities in this program.
-If an award is being sought for multiple facilities owned or operated by a single entity, each facility must be included in one comprehensive application.
+Under Round 2, entities that received an award in Round 1 may still be eligible.
+An entity that received an award in the previous round can apply for funds for a new project with another eligible facility; with a maximum award per entity of $5,000,000 total.
+Only one award for eligible expenses will be issued to each eligible facility in this program.
+If awards are being sought for multiple facilities owned or operated by a single entity, each facility must complete a separate application.

 How to Submit an Appeal:

 Applicants will receive notice of the initial determination and amount of award, if any.
 They will then have 15 business days from the date of the initial notice to contest the determination.

 Reasons to contest eligibility and/or award determinations are limited to the following: